forthrightla/joshwrightlac/projects/project-1.md

 ### Determining target market

-To differentiate the Ribbon experience from LegalZoom's typical customer, we decided to target **downmarket** customers with a free business formation experience.
+To differentiate the Ribbon experience from LegalZoom's typical customer, we decided to target downmarket customers with a free business formation experience.
 To visualize this, I put together a competitive landscape diagram.

 ![](/images/competitive-landscape-1.png)

+### Strategy

+In order to complete this project at the required velocity, the team had to make a lot of informed assumptions and operate from a place of vague understanding.
+Our assumptions were based on:

+* **Existing LegalZoom research & design:** competitive analyses, proto-personas, customer journey mapping, mothballed designs for similar projects that had been usability and demand tested.
+* **Systemic knowledge:** everyone on the Ribbon team already had a deep knowledge of the business formation journey.

+To keep things lean and maintain velocity, we decide to use a B2C white label provider LegalZoom recently acquired to fulfill orders.
+This allows us to side-step any potential issues with legacy technology.

+### An issue emerges

+We learn from engineering that due to deadline constraints the concept of a user having an account is out of scope.

+I perform an audit of the third party’s existing experience, and determine that completing formation with all upsells would require the user to answer around 50 questions before purchase.

+Alarms start going off.

+### I identify a fix

+Due to the high number of questions we would need to ask pre-purchase, I try to narrow the scope.
+I keep hitting walls.

+* Cannot reduce the number of upsells in the funnel (5), which exponentially increases the number of post-conversion questions as well as product complexity.
+* Cannot target specifically LLC formations rather than both LLC and Corporation.

+**I finally hit on a solution:** ask a streamlined number of questions, and then have the third party call the customer.

+With that, we're off and running!